City guides

 Salamanca City Guide

 Salamanca is filled with loads of wonderful sites to see and delicious goodies to indulge in.
-Located in the historical region of Castilla Leon, in the middle of Spain, Salamanca (200 kilometers west of Madrid and very close already to Portugal) is along with Santiago de Compostela and Alcala de Henares, one of Spain´s top and oldest university cities.
+Located in the historical region of Castilla Leon, in central Spain, Salamanca (200 kilometers west of Madrid and very close already to Portugal) is along with Santiago de Compostela and Alcala de Henares, one of Spain´s top and oldest university cities.

 Salamanca’s Old Quarter